 Seminars run January - October, with the majority during June - September.
 Seminars are reasonably priced.

-Seminars for January through May 2017 are listed below:
+Kids and Family Classes for June 2017 are listed below: